 3. “Q. 178.
 What is prayer?
 A. Prayer is an offering up of our desires unto God,(a) in the name of Christ,(b) by the help of His Spirit;(c) with confession of our sins,(d) and thankful acknowledgment of his mercies.(e)” The Larger Catechism.
 Glasgow: Free Presbyterian Publications, 1976, page 269.

 (a) Ps.
 62:8 (b) John 16:23 (c) Romans 8:26 (d) Ps.
 32:5-6; Daniel 9:4 (e) Philippians 4:6

-5. Yet far from condemning the use of the Psalms in our prayers or as an aid to prayer, I would commend the whole of scriptures for doing so.
+5. Yet far from condemning the use of the Psalms in our prayers or as an aid to prayer, I would commend them as well as the whole of scriptures for this purpose.
 Indeed, it would be better that our prayers breathe forth back to God his inspired word rather than simply being the thoughts and dictates of our hearts.
 But this does not turn the Bible into a prayer book anymore than it turns the book of Psalms into such.